Industry plant

 Industry plant is a pejorative used to describe musicians who are believed to have become popular through nepotism, inheritance, wealth, favoritism, or their connections in the music industry rather than on their own merits or organic growth.
 Artists described as industry plants often present themselves as independent and self-made, but are alleged to have their public images manufactured for them by record labels.

-The term originated in the early 2010s on hip hop-focused message boards to describe various rappers before being used against indie rock and pop musicians, such as Clairo and Billie Eilish in the late 2010s.
+The term originated in the early 2010s on hip hop-focused message boards to describe various rappers before being used against indie rock and pop musicians, such as Clairo and Billie Eilish, in the late 2010s.
 It has been called a conspiracy theory by critics and criticized in the media by artists for being disproportionately used against female artists and for placing scrutiny on individual musicians rather than the music industry as a whole.

-Although it has been used primarily to describe those in the music industry, it has expanded to other forms of media.
-People speculate that movie actors, and even smaller scale YouTube or Twitch media personalities, may have had their careers accelerated, by an insider.

 Usage

 The term "industry plant" commonly refers to musicians who quickly find success, regardless of skill or merit, and describe themselves as self-made and independent despite being heavily supported by a record label or having other resources and connections to the music industry that they intentionally hide, while also being more focused on business than on artistic expression.
 It is typically used as a pejorative by music fans, largely of Generation Z, against artists who they believe to be undeserving of their fame or success.

 Artists who are called industry plants are sometimes alleged to have had their personas manufactured by marketing executives before being marketed to the public.
 It has been compared to the idea of "selling out".